kawthar-shameseldeen/Space-Journey-/README.md

 >3D Space Tour with IoT Integration is built using the following technologies:
-- React & Three.js: The frontend is built with React and Three.js to create an interactive and dynamic 3D space tour, allowing users to explore the environment.
+- [React] & [Three.js]: The frontend is built with React and Three.js to create an interactive and dynamic 3D space tour, allowing users to explore the environment.

-- ElectronJS : The admin panel is built with ElectronJS and React to create desktop app
+- [ElectronJS] : The admin panel is built with ElectronJS and React to create desktop app

-- Node.js, Express & MongoDB: The backend uses Node.js and Express.js for server-side logic, with MongoDB as the database to manage data and support real-time operations.
+- [Node.js], [Express] & [MongoDB]: The backend uses Node.js and Express.js for server-side logic, with MongoDB as the database to manage data and support real-time operations.

-- ESP8266 & IoT: IoT integration is powered by the ESP8266, enabling the app to control physical devices (like lights) based on user interactions with the 3D tour.
+- [ESP8266] & IoT: IoT integration is powered by the ESP8266, enabling the app to control physical devices (like lights) based on user interactions with the 3D tour.

-- Socket.io: Ensures real-time communication between the frontend and IoT devices, allowing seamless updates and synchronization.
+- [Socket.io]: Ensures real-time communication between the frontend and IoT devices, allowing seamless updates and synchronization.

 - The app uses the font:  "Popins" as the main font for the UI design.